ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/api_auth.md

 # Setting up authentication to use {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_full}} RESTful APIs
 {: #api-auth}

-You can use the {{site.data.keyword.cloud}} {{site.data.keyword.ihsdbaas_postgresql_full}} RESTful APIs to create and manage the {{site.data.keyword.ihsdbaas_postgresql_full}} services.
+You can use the {{site.data.keyword.cloud}} {{site.data.keyword.ihsdbaas_postgresql_full}} RESTful APIs to create and monitor {{site.data.keyword.ihsdbaas_postgresql_full}} services.
 {: shortdesc}

 For authentication, you need an API key, an access token, and a user ID to issue API requests.
-Follow the instructions below:
+Complete the following steps:

 1. Generate an API key: